-III.
+IV.
 Conflict of Interest

-The PKD Foundation does not provide legal, accounting, tax or other such advice and services to prospective donors.
+The Foundation does not provide legal, accounting, tax or other such advice and services to prospective donors.
 Each donor is ultimately responsible for ensuring their proposed gift meets and furthers their charitable, financial and estate planning goals.
 The Foundation urges all prospective donors to seek the advice and assistance of independent professional and legal advisors in the gift planning process, as well as the resulting tax and estate planning consequences.

 A gift will not be accepted by the Foundation if acceptance would not be in the interest of the donor.
 A determination of the donor's "interest" will include, but not be limited to, the donor's financial situation and philanthropic interests, as well as any tax or other legal matters revealed while planning for a gift.
 The Foundation will not encourage any gifts that are inappropriate in light of the donor's known personal or financial situation, nor in which there is no obvious charitable intent on the part of the donor.
-The Foundation as an organization, and its employees, will comply with the Model Standards of Practice for the Charitable Gift Planner promulgated by the National Committee on Planned Giving, the Association of Fundraising Professionals' Code of Ethical Principles and Standards of Professional Practice and Donor Bill of Rights, and the ePhilanthropy Code of Ethical Online Philanthropic Practices shown as appendices to this document.
+The Foundation as an organization, and its employees, will comply with the Model Standards of Practice for the Charitable Gift Planner promulgated by the National Committee on Planned Giving, the Association of Fundraising Professionals' Code of Ethical Principles and Standards of Professional Practices shown as appendices to this document.